BradLarson/GPUImage/README.md

 - **GPUImageSobelEdgeDetectionFilter**: Sobel edge detection, with edges highlighted in white
   - *intensity*: The degree to which the original image colors are replaced by the detected edges (0.0 - 1.0, with 1.0 as the default)
   - *imageWidthFactor*:
   - *imageHeightFactor*: These parameters affect the visibility of the detected edges

+- **GPUImageToonFilter**: This uses Sobel edge detection to place a black border around objects, and then it quantizes the colors present in the image to give a cartoon-like quality to the image.
+  - *imageWidthFactor*:
+  - *imageHeightFactor*: These parameters affect the visibility of the detected edges